joonassandell/portfolio/README.md

 ### Notes

+- Using scroll offsets with locomotive-scroll seems to be almost impossible because the elements sometimes jump (e.g. Figure) depending on the vieport height and the elements height.
+I guess this happens because the elements are not in locomotives "in view" and don't know how to calculate the scroll position before that.
+Even if using scroll targets, no luck.
 - `urlState` fn needs the origin url (`NEXT_PUBLIC_ORIGIN`) which needs to match the domain it's used in.
 Couldn't figure out how to get the origin (= protocol & domain) server side so the env variable was created. `NEXT_PUBLIC_ORIGIN` is set in `next.config.js` to set working origins for each type of deployment.
 Branch up-to-date views don't set this properly by design, instead, view the unique URLs.
 Previews that are deployed locally should use the `LOCAL_DEPLOYMENT=true` build env so that the up-to-date preview url matches.
 - In development, project pages etc. may take a while because of the blurhash placeholder generation.
 After build everything works fine.
 - Exit animations work in in `Template.js` because `App.js` contains `AnimatePresence`